 There is a reason why when people ask us for our top Napa Cabernet Sauvignon wines, we invariably recommend some of Hall’s premium Cabernets.
 Most of their wines fit our palate like a glove, are sourced from carefully managed vineyards and in the winery are made with great attention to detail.

-Also check out their popular wine club as many high-end benefits are offered.
+Also check out their popular wine club as many premium benefits are offered.
 If you purchase some wine ask for their “Hall Pass” which is a tasting card with either a complimentary tasting or a two for one tasting.
-Also note Hall winery used to be home of one of the two locations for the old Napa Co-Op and the original winery building here dates from 1885.
+Also note Hall winery used to be home of one of the two locations for the old Napa Co-Op – the Bergfeld building used to house this co-op winery.
 Before wines became as popular as they are today, vintners used to sell their grapes to the Co-Op and they used to take turns being the winemaker each year.
-View our review above of their winery in Rutherford including several reviews of the wines.

 There are a number of requirements a winery must meet before becoming Gold LEED certified including radiant floors (allow for temperature control), solar energy (the cells are located on the top of the barrel cellar and fermentation building), local building materials (most came from within 500 miles of the winery), and water conservation (drought tolerant plants for landscaping and all water used in the vineyards as well as the landscaping is recycled).

-In the spirit of being a “green” winery, Hall has is the first Napa winery to install an ECOtality electric charging vehicle station on site.
+In the spirit of being a “green” winery, Hall was the first Napa winery to install an ECOtality electric charging vehicle station on site.
 Visit: www.hallwines.com.